Caruychen/42Hive-Rush-minisynth/README.md

 This project was developed with Rust for the Hive Sound Synthesis Rush Project.

+A Rush project at Hive Helsinki, is a spontaneous 2 day project designed to take us way out of our comfort zone, and try something new.
+More or less like a Hackathon 🤘

 ## What is it?
 Our objective was to basically develop a minimal audio synthesizer tool, called `minisynth`.
 A Command line tool that will parse a specific music description file format, and produce synthesized audio from it.